 Perfect Lemon Cupcakes are incredibly moist and bursting with freshly squeezed lemon juice and zest.
 The lemon flavor continues in the buttercream frosting, also made with more freshly squeezed lemons!

 There is something about spring time that makes me happy.
-Even in Texas, where our “coats” are really just “jackets” up north.
+Even in Texas, where our “coats” are really just “jackets” to you northerners.
 You know, just a light layer to take the chill off.
 This happy feeling has something to do with green grass, colorful flowers, budding trees, and wide-open windows.

 I remember our Iowa winters quite vividly.
 They seemed to never end.
 I used to long for the warm sunshine on my face, and for my closet to be rearranged – short sleeves and flip flops moved to the front, sweaters and boots moved to the back.
 Even in spring, the weather was often times overly rainy and dreary.
 I had no idea that some day, I’d be complaining about the hot summer weather instead of the bitter cold and snowy winters.